BioX-Bridge: Model Bridging for Unsupervised Cross-Modal Knowledge Transfer across Biosignals: Methods

 As the difference between $\bm{h}^{\text{(old)}}_{l}$ and $\tilde{\bm{h}}^{\text{(old)}}_{l}$ approaches zero, the bridged model yields predictions identical to those of the old modality model.
 Formally:

-Naturally, the training objective for the bridge network is to align the intermediate representations in the $L$-th layer \footnote{Note: While alignment can be performed at any layer between the $l$-th and $L$-th layers, we empirically find that performing alignment at the $L$-th (i.e., final) layer yields better transfer performance.}:
+Naturally, the training objective for the bridge network is to align the intermediate representations in the $L$-th layer \footnote{Note: While alignment can be performed at any layer between the $l$-th and $L$-th layers, we empirically find that performing alignment at the $L$-th (i.e., final) layer yields better transfer performance.
+We believe this is a result of error propagation.
+For alignment at the $l$-th layer, a small alignment error would grow as it propagates to the final layer.
+For alignment at the $L$-th layer, the error growth will be reflected in the alignment loss, enabling the bridge to take that into account and yield better downstream performance.}:

 where $\mathcal{L}_{\text{align}}$ denotes the loss function, such as cosine loss and mean absolute error loss.
 The learning process of BioX-Bridge is presented in Algorithm~\ref{alg:framework}.